SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 I can be open and whatever you want to talk about.

-Yeah, I think it's important because
+Yeah, I think it's important

 just the background to get where I want to get.

-So, like I said, I think we grew up in a very complicated household.
+So like I said, I think we grew up in a very complicated household.
 For me, I think your experience, and I remember you said that you think for you, it was more our mom.

-For me, I think my dad resented me because of course he didn't want to marry my mom when she got pregnant but whatever i think they were always they were always very heavy drinkers
+For me, I think my dad resented me because, of course, he didn't want to marry my mom when she got pregnant, but whatever.
+I think

-I don't even know if you noticed that, like our parents were always drinking, always abusing alcohol.
+I don't even know if you noticed that.
+Like our parents were always drinking, always abusing alcohol.

 Yeah, I remember our mother more than our father.
 Yeah.